andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Well, brother, you got what you asked for here.

-The favor is returned on our last run-through of rehearsals - as we emerge for our curtain call we see Mark in the back corner of the studio completely naked doing a ho-down.
+Mark returns the favor on our last run-through of rehearsals - as we emerge for our curtain call we see fearless leader in the back corner of the studio stark naked doing a ho-down.
 I mean he's really getting into it, feet flying, arms flailing, junk flapping.
 I just wish I could have seen the reaction of the runners on the East Campus trail across the street when they saw Mark Haim's bare ass bouncing in the window.